umareefarooq/Andriod-Studio-Small-Apps/README.md

     Intent intentObject = new Intent(Context, targetActivity.class);

+ ## Fragments App

+   This App is about fragments.
+It consists of two fragments, fragment one and two....

  ## Getting Input

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.